Godey's Lady's Book

-Godey's Lady's Book, alternatively known as Godey's Magazine and Lady's Book, was an American women's magazine that was published in Philadelphia from 1830 to 1878.
+Godey's Lady's Book, alternatively known as Godey's Magazine and Lady's Book, was an American women's magazine that was published in Philadelphia from 1830 to 1896.
 It was the most widely circulated magazine in the period before the Civil War.
 Its circulation rose from 70,000 in the 1840s to 150,000 in 1860.
 In the 1860s Godey's considered itself the "queen of monthlies".
+After several changes, it ceased publication in 1896.

 Overview

-The magazine was published by Louis A. Godey from Philadelphia for 48 years (1830–1878).
+The magazine was published by Louis A. Godey of Philadelphia for 48 years (1830–1878).
 Godey intended to take advantage of the popularity of gift books, many of which were marketed specifically to women.
 Each issue contained poetry, articles, and engravings created by prominent writers and other artists of the time.
 Sarah Josepha Hale (author of "Mary Had a Little Lamb") was its editor from 1837 until 1877 and only published original, American manuscripts.
 Although the magazine was read and contained work by both men and women, Hale published three special issues that only included work done by women.

 When Hale started at Godey's, the magazine had a circulation of ten thousand subscribers.
 Two years later, it jumped to 40,000 and by 1860 had 150,000 subscribers.

 In 1845, Louis Godey began copyrighting each issue of the magazine to prevent other magazine and newspaper editors from infringing their texts.
 This move, a first in America, was criticized by editors at the Baltimore Saturday Visiter.
 They called it a "narrowly selfish course" and stated that Godey would "rue it bitterly".

 The magazine was expensive for the time; subscribers paid $3 per year (for comparison, The Saturday Evening Post was only $2 per year).
 Even so, it was the most popular journal in its day.
 Under Hale's editorship, the list of subscribers to Godey's reached 150,000.
 Hale took advantage of her role and became influential as an arbiter of American taste.
 She used some of her influence to further several causes for women.
 For example, she created a regular section with the heading "Employment for Women" beginning in 1852 to discuss women in the workforce.

 In general, Godey disliked discussing political issues or controversial topics in his magazine.
 In the 1850s, he dismissed Sara Jane Lippincott ("Grace Greenwood") as assistant editor for denouncing slavery in the National Era.
 Lippincott publicly denounced Godey in response and Godey later recanted.
 Nevertheless, he forbade his journal from taking a position during the American Civil War.
-In fact, during the war, the magazine made no acknowledgment of it whatsoever and readers looked elsewhere for war-related information.
+In fact, during the war, the magazine made no acknowledgment of it whatsoever, and readers looked elsewhere for war-related information.
 In the process, Godey's lost about one-third of its subscribers.

 Godey sold the magazine in 1877 to John Hill Seyes Haulenbeek before his death in 1878.
 After further changes of ownership, and a name change to "Godey's Magazine" to reflect a broader content, it ceased publication in 1896.